-Students or student groups and organizations who have violated the Student Code of Conduct and receive imposed sanctions are considered to be not in Good Standing with the Office of Student Conduct.
+Students or student groups and organizations who have violated the Code of Conduct and receive imposed sanctions are considered to be not in Good Standing with the Office of Student Conduct.
 Good Standing includes a requirement that all matters pending before the Office of Student Conduct have been fully and finally resolved including, but not limited to, full satisfaction of any disciplinary sanctions imposed or active status (period of observation and review) has been lifted.

-Students or student groups and organizations who are not in good standing may be ineligible to participate in College activities or programs, hold positions with campus offices and/or organizations, or run for or hold certain campus-wide leadership positions.
+Students or student groups and organizations who are not in good standing may be ineligible to participate in university activities or programs, hold positions with campus offices and/or organizations, or run for or hold certain campus-wide leadership positions.

 Disciplinary Warning